 You will be above the Windrush valley which will be on your lefthand side.
 You can look down towards the village of Asthall in the distance with its 17th century manor house.
 The lane will swing left into Swinbook, passing some old stone barns to your right, some of which have been converted into private houses, here you will find a T-junction.
 At this point turn left past the Swan Inn and cricket field on your right.
 At the crossroads at the end of the cricket field make a right turn here following the road to Burford.

 You are still following the Windrush at this point as you enter the town of Burford, a settlement of about 1,300 people.
 Parking can be found all over the town, on the High Street, down Sheep Street, by the church, even on the road you enter the town by, which is Witney Street.
-However at busy times it might be prudent to head to the town car park rather than spending the next few moments looking around for a space.
+However at busy times it might be prudent to head to the town car park rather than spending the next period of time looking around for a space.
 As you drive in on Witney Street turn right on Guildenford and drive down to the car park.
 It is a short walk from there to the 12th century church of St John the Baptist.

 Over on the High Street a cascade of honey-coloured stone houses run from the hill down to the river.
 There are tea rooms, cake shops and plenty of places to buy gifts and souvenirs.
 It is a beautiful town, although this main artery heading from north to south can get a little backlogged with traffic on high days and holidays.

-You can use the High Street to exit Burford by heading over the river on the old 15th bridge.
+You can use the High Street to exit Burford by heading over the river on the old 15th century bridge.
 It was remodelled in 1791 but was never widened so it's single lane only.
 You may just have to wait for the lights to change before crossing the Windrush.
 Almost immediately after this, turn left at the mini-roundabout and head towards Stow-on-the-Wold.
 Like earlier in Witney, the main road, in this case the A424, starts to bend right to go uphill.
 Ignore that and keep left on the valley road towards Taynton.

 You'll now be enjoying a scenic drive through some unspoilt idyllic villages.
 Charming Taynton with its mix of thatch and stone roofs and a 14th century church hidden by ancient Yew Trees.
 Over to Great Barrington, an estate village owned by the family who live at Barrington Park, the great house at the end of the village's main street.
 Notice the houses, doors and window frames all have a uniform look to them.
 All owned by the "Lords of the Manor".
 At the end of the street turn left, back over the River Windrush to bucolic and delightful Little Barrington with its old honey stone cottages huddled around a large open green.
 From here head up the hill to the A40 and make a turn right for Northleach.